Josephson-type oscillations in spin-orbit coupled Bose-Einstein condensates with nonlinear optical lattices: Numerical simulation of JT oscillation

+We have seen that population imbalance between spin-orbit coupled two condensates oscillates and oscillation is influenced by both SOC and lattice parameters using variational method.
+It is an approximation method.
+Therefore, it is quite essential to validate some of the obtained results through direct numerical simulation of GP equation in (\ref{eq1}).
+In view of this, we use finite difference Crank-Nicholson scheme and achieve our goal using Thomas algorithm.
+Using Eq.(\ref{eq5}) as initial density profile, we solve Eq. (\ref{eq5}) and we plot $Z(t)$ with $t$ obtained from direct numerical simulation of GP equation (black big dots with dashed) and variational calculations in Fig. \ref{fig5a} for $\varphi(0)=\pi/4$(left panel) and $\varphi(0)=\pi/8$(right panel).
+Clearly, numerical results shows good agreement with the variational result(solid curve).
+We have also checked that $Z(t)$ versus $\varphi(t)$ describes a periodic motion.

+We see that Eqs.(\ref{eq14}) and (\ref{eq15}) describing JT-oscillation do not involve the effects of linear optical lattice directly.
+However, one can fix initial width of matter-wave solitons using Eq.(\ref{eq9}) from the stationary condition.
+Therefore, it is instructive to solve Eqs.(\ref{eq8})-(\ref{eq11}) and compare the variational results with those obtained from numerical simulation.
+The result is displayed in Fig.\ref{fig6a}.
+We see that atomic population difference changes periodically with slightly different frequency and the variational result agrees the numerical result(left panel).
+The $\varphi$ dependence of $Z(t)$ (right panel) shows that the dynamical response of $Z(t)$ in OLs is not exactly periodic.

+In all the above cases, we have considered that the Rabi frequency is constant.
+However, one can vary it with time as given in Eq.(\ref{eq5}).
+The variation of JT oscillation with time-dependent frequency is shown in Fig.\ref{fig5a}.
+We see that the envelop of the population imbalance is periodically modified due to time-dependent Rabi frequency.
+Here we find the numerical result serves better than variational result.

-With a view to investigate the effects of population imbalance with time on dynamics of matter-wave solitons in SOC-BECs, we plot density of both the components in presence of OLs.
-It is seen that if the density of one component (say, $\rho_a=|\psi_a|^2$) is high at a particular time $t$ then the density of the other component (say, $\rho_b=|\psi_b|^2$ ) is low at the same time and vice versa.
-However, the total density profile ($\rho$) remains constant with time (Fig.\ref{fig5}).
+It is an interesting curiosity to study density evolution of the spin-orbit coupled condensates during the change of population imbalance between the condensates in presence of OLs.
+The plots in Fig. \ref{fig8a} clearly shows that atomic densities of both the components(left and middle panels) change periodically but the changes are different for the two component at a particular time.
+For example, if the density of one component is maximum at time $t=t_1$ then the density of the other component is minimum at the same time $t_1$.
+However, the total density profile ($\rho$) remains constant with time (right panel).